jch-code/TrollArmorPlus/README.md

 ***[Full prefab list available here](https://valheim-modding.github.io/Jotunn/data/prefabs/prefab-list.html)***

 ## Usage
-This project was built with the Jötunn Mod Stub project so it benefits from the standard pre/post build auutomations.
+This project was built with the Jötunn Mod Stub project so it benefits from the standard pre/post build automations.
+More info can be found [here](https://valheim-modding.github.io/Jotunn/guides/guide.html?tabs=tabid-4)

 ### Building Debug
 - The compiled dll file for this project is copied to `<ValheimDir>\BepInEx\plugins`.